-Author’s Note: Writing is my passion, I made it my profession, and lucky me, I am the Co-Director of Elephant Academy here at Elephant, where we teach people to find their voice & write their heart out.
-Join me and Elephant’s Editor-in-Chief Waylon Lewis, and unleash your inner Angelou.
+Author’s Note: Writing is my passion, I made it my profession, and lucky me, I am the former Co-Director of Elephant Academy here at Elephant, where we teach people to find their voice & write their heart out.
+Join Elephant’s Editor-in-Chief Waylon Lewis, and unleash your inner Angelou.

 Writing isn’t just about creating something beautiful.